 Williams Sonoma used a centuries-old Persian garden pattern to create this rich, overdyed rug in dramatic rust tones.
 If you want a modern version of a classic Persian, this is it.

-This camel-colored ombre rug adds a vintage touch to a space while still feeling fresh and modern.
+This ombre rug adds a vintage touch to a space while still feeling fresh and modern.
 It's a great affordable, hardworking rug option that's pet- and kid-friendly.

 The fantastic thing about dark handwoven rugs is that they hide imperfections really well, making them the perfect hard-wearing choice for kids and pets.
 It looks pretty great too.